LiaTemplates/JSCPP/README.md

 https://github.com/liaScript/jscpp_template

                          --{{1}}--
 There are three ways to use this template.
-The easiest way is to use the import statement and the url of the raw text-file of the master branch or any other branch or version.
-But you can also copy the required functionionality directly into the header or your Markdown document, see therefor the [last slide](#4).
+The easiest way is to use the `import` statement and the url of the raw text-file of the master branch or any other branch or version.
+But you can also copy the required functionionality directly into the header of your Markdown document, see therefor the [last slide](#4).
 And of course, you could also clone this project and change it, as you wish.

                            {{1}}
 1. Load the macros via